JoshuaKGoldberg/Goldblog/content/blog/empty-dom-interfaces/index.md

 The original PR used `isEmptyObjectType` but I'd previously seen a `getPropertiesOfType` function and used it in my own function.

 I also didn't understand the request to not use a regular expression.
-It seemed reasonable to me that we'd use some kind of string-based logic for names like `HTML*Element`.
+It seemed reasonable to me that we'd use some kind of string-based logic to detect names matching `HTML*Element`.

 I [sent a new PR](https://github.com/microsoft/TypeScript/pull/43007) and [asked about the regular expressions and empty object detection](https://github.com/microsoft/TypeScript/pull/43007#discussion_r584429414).